nate-fidalgo/anglefinder/README.md

-This is a anglefinder android app created from the Android Studios IDE allowing you to figure out angles/slopes with your phone
+This is an anglefinder android app created from the Android Studios IDE allowing you to figure out angles/slopes with your phone